Udny Yule

-George Udny Yule FRS (18 February 1871 – 26 June 1951), usually known as Udny Yule, was a British statistician, particularly known for the Yule distribution and proposing the preferential attachment model for random graphs.
+George Udny Yule, CBE, FRS (18 February 1871 – 26 June 1951), usually known as Udny Yule, was a British statistician, particularly known for the Yule distribution and proposing the preferential attachment model for random graphs.

 Personal life

 Yule was born at Beech Hill, a house in Morham near Haddington, Scotland and died in Cambridge, England.
-He came from an established Scottish family composed of army officers, civil servants, scholars, and administrators.
+He came from a Scottish family composed of army officers, civil servants, scholars, and administrators.
 His father, Sir George Udny Yule (1813–1886) was a brother of the noted orientalist Sir Henry Yule (1820–1889).
-His great uncle was the botanist John Yule.
+His great-uncle was the botanist John Yule.

 In 1899, Yule married May Winifred Cummings.
 The marriage was annulled in 1912, producing no children.

 Education and teaching

 Udny Yule was educated at Winchester College and at the age of 16 at University College London where he read engineering.
 After a year in Bonn doing research in experimental physics under Heinrich Rudolf Hertz, Yule returned to University College in 1893 to work as a demonstrator for Karl Pearson, one of his former teachers.
 Pearson was beginning to work in statistics and Yule followed him into this new field.
 Yule progressed to an assistant professorship but he left in 1899 to a better-paid position as secretary to an examination board, working under Philip Magnus at the City and Guilds Institute.

 In 1902 Yule became Newmarch lecturer in statistics at University College, a position he held together with his post at the City and Guilds Institute.
 He continued to publish articles and also wrote an influential textbook, Introduction to the Theory of Statistics (1911), based on his lectures.

 In 1912 Yule moved to Cambridge University to a newly created Lectureship in Statistics and he remained in Cambridge for the rest of his life.
 During the First World War Yule worked for the army and then for the Ministry of Food.
-A heart attack in 1931 left him semi-invalided and led to his early retirement.
+A heart attack in 1931 left him semi-invalid and led to his early retirement.
 His flow of publications almost ceased but, in the 1940s he found new interests, one of which led to a book, The Statistical Study of Literary Vocabulary.